Hong Kong’s most romantic restaurants

 Get lost in time at Tai O Lookout, the glass-roofed dining establishment in the one-of-a-kind architectural classic that is the Tai O Heritage Hotel.
-The design is colonial-era-inspired and the menu consists of every cuisine’s favourite comfort foods: think pastas, Singaporean fried rice and the special crispy fried pork-chop bun sandwich.
-This is a cosy little nook that will double as a great little getaway for those who need to get out of the city life for a romantic evening.
+The design is colonial-era-inspired and the menu consists of favourite comfort foods from around the world: think pastas, Singaporean fried rice and the special crispy fried pork-chop bun sandwich.
+This is a cosy nook that will double as a great little getaway for those who need to get out of the city life for a romantic evening.

-Nothing screams romance more than dining barefoot on the beach.
-Helmed by celebrity chef Margaret Xu Yuan, Yin Yang Coastal in Tsuen Wan serves fresh, local and organic produce, including locally caught seafood, all cooked Cantonese-style.
+Nothing screams romance more than a stroll on the beach followed by dinner.
+Helmed by celebrity chef Margaret Xu Yuan, the seaside Yin Yang Coastal in Tsuen Wan serves fresh, local and organic produce, including locally caught seafood, all cooked Cantonese-style.
 Yuan also uses organic produce from her own farm, so you can dine eco-consciously as well as romantically.